This website uses cookies

 • Make sure to copy the Consumer Key and Consumer Secret values and save them somewhere secure, as you won’t be able to view them again.

-Testing If REST API Works in WooCommerce
+Step #3: Testing if Rest API Works in WooCommerce

 Enable the Legacy Rest API